 Today the project is funded regularly by its legal entity, SLX Debian Labs Foundation, which is also the majority owner of Skolelinux Drift AS, a company that provides commercial support for schools and municipalities.
 In the past, the project has also received funding from other sources, including the Norwegian Ministry of Education and Ministry of Reform and Administration.

-project.
+Currently, Debian Edu has an active group of about ten developers, and an unknown number of translators and other contributors.
+A member association, Fri Programvare i Skolen organizes developer meetings and promotes the project.
 The project also works with Edubuntu, particularly on the LTSP project, and has some contact with similar projects in Brazil and other parts of the world, although "not as much as I would wish," Reinholdtsen added.

 As with most free software projects, accurate installation numbers are impossible to find.
 However, Reinholdtsen calculated that a minimum of 120 schools use Skolelinux in Norway alone.
 Other large communities of users are in France and Germany, and some are known to exist in Japan and Taiwan as well.

 Skolelinux uses the standard Debian installer, lightly rebranded and with a few additions.
 Contrary to the still-surviving myth, this installer is no longer much of a challenge to use, although it still offers more choices than the installation programs of most major distributions.
 In fact, according to Reinholdtsen, Debian Edu helped to fund Joey Hess's extensive rewriting of the Debian installer a few years ago.